-In some cases, cold urticaria is caused by an underlying condition that affects the immune system, such as hepatitis or cancer.
+In some cases, cold urticaria is caused by an underlying condition that affects the immune system, such as an infection or cancer.
 If your doctor suspects you have an underlying condition, you may need blood tests or other tests.

 Prescription medications used to treat cold urticaria include:

 - Omalizumab (Xolair).
-Normally used to treat asthma, this drug has been used successfully to treat a small number of people with cold urticaria who didn't respond to other medications.
+Normally prescribed to treat asthma, this drug has been used successfully to treat people with cold urticaria who didn't respond to other medications.

 Preparing for your appointment